syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

    addresses are guaranteed to be disjoint.
 If the memory scheme cannot satisfy this non-intersecting requirement, Snippy fails.

-   This behaviour applies to instructions described in the `Strided Load/Store <#strided-loadstore>`__ section.
+   This behavior applies to instructions described in the `Strided Load/Store <#strided-loadstore>`__ section.

    Currently the option works only with ``access-ranges`` memory schemes.